Pranav082001/stock-analyzer-bot/README.md

 #### Approach 2- Predefine prompt with function calls
 - Open ai has introduced function call a month ago, which is really helpful with which we can get structured output as we want in json format from LLM
 - In this method stock ticker is extracted with the help of function calls.
 As most of the future code was dependet on this single argument
-- And in the later stages stock data, news, financial statements are simply fetched by inputting ticker symbol
+- And in the later stages stock data, news, financial statements are simply fetched by inputting ticker symbol.
+Further analyzed by openai llm
 - It is recommended to use this approach for robust and stable analysis

 # Example -